Brisbane Dentists Experienced in Emergency Dental Care.

-Pure Dentistry is located in the suburb of upper mt gravatt and most of our patients come from mount Gravatt area and other suburbs near us.
+Pure Dentistry is located in the suburb of upper mt Gravatt, and most of our patients come from the Mount Gravatt area and other suburbs near us.

-Save your dentist phone number in your contact list and be prepared to save your tooth should dental emergencies occur.
+Save your dentist’s phone number in your contact list and be prepared to save your tooth should dental emergencies occur.

 WHAT IS AND WHAT IS NOT A DENTAL EMERGENCY?